MantasMikal/gatsby-source-instagram-all/README.md

 Field Name | Description
 -- | --
-caption | The Media's caption text localImage | The local image to be used with Gatsby image. id | The Media's ID. media_type | The Media's type.
+caption | The Media's caption text localImage | The local image. id | The Media's ID. media_type | The Media's type.
 Can be IMAGE, VIDEO, or CAROUSEL_ALBUM. media_url | The Media's URL.